TooJuicyNCh3wy/Java-notes/Andy's Notes.md

 ### G
 ### H
 ### I
+Implementation class
+- data objects used to store collections, which emplement the interfaces described in the interfaces lesson
 ### J
 Java Application Program Interface (API)
 - a Set of predefined reules and specifications for accessing a web-based software applications or web tool